 5. Work with your creditors if you fall behind.

-Credit card companies and lenders may negotiate a payment plan if you get behind on your payments.
+Credit card companies and banks may negotiate a payment plan if you get behind on payments.
 There usually has to be an acceptable hardship that has occurred such as loss of income or illness.
-But you never know until you ask.
+Banks want your money, not a charge-off or risk of a customer filing bankruptcy.
+If you fall behind request more time to make payments or request a revised payment structure or even ask about rehabilitating a delinquent account.
+You have options, use them.
+Creditors will sometimes make a goodwill adjustment to remove late payments.

 6. Use 10% or less of available credit.